Reduce Your Stress in Boston With a Relaxing Day Out

 1. Museum of Fine Arts

-The vast number of beautiful paintings, sculptures, and other creatively exquisite items in this space is staggering.
-Aside from the occasional school group, you can easily find a number of quiet spaces in the MFA where you can simply breathe in the stunning
+The vast number of beautiful paintings, sculptures, and other creatively exquisite items in Boston’s Museum of Fine Arts are staggering.
+Aside from the occasional school group, you can easily find a number of quiet spaces in the MFA where you can simply breathe in the stunning variety of inspiration.

 2. Arnold Arboretum